JeanPhilippeThai/CinemaParadiso/README.md

 **Goal**: Help independant cinema to make data-driven decisions to improve its programming, profitability and customer engagement

-**Datasets**: 21k movies statistics, 15k streaming films, 6k cinema box office, 1400 transactions of people purchasing habits in cinema
+**Datasets from Kaggle and The Movie DB**: 21k movies statistics, 15k streaming films, 6k cinema box office, 1400 transactions of people purchasing habits in cinema

 **Stack**: